As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I like to use erythritol and stevia because they don't raise blood sugar, are 0 on the glycemic index and have zero carbs.

-You can totally use any other kind of sweetener that you want, just make sure to count the added carbs.
+If you don't have erythritol and stevia, you can totally use any other kind of sweetener that you want, just make sure to count the added carbs.

 You could substitute the erythritol for xylitol, just make sure you don't have any dogs at home as it can be deadly for them.